vineet-k09/event_management/README.md

 const params = useParams();
 const eventId = params.id;
 ```
-The above let's us use the ```attendees/[id]/page.tsx``` browser route, allowing us to dynamically change the content of the page based on the event id passed
+The above let's us use the ```attendees/[id]/page.tsx``` browser route, allowing us to dynamically change the content of the page based on the event id passed. <br />
 ***Note:*** This, along with many other, page are ```user.id``` and ```user.role``` specific while its not asserted in this application, it's necessary to take care of loose ends, preventing user from accessing open end points.

+---

 ## IMPORTANT
 - ### ```.env``` is uploaded for the sole purpose of functionality, as the website is not going to be deployed.